-Australian private health funds offer Australia-wide cover for a wide range of medical, hospital and health care expenses, but what about medical costs incurred overseas?
-For example, will your health insurance provide cover if you’re involved in an accident and suffer a serious injury while on holiday or if you’re planning a trip overseas to go under the knife for cosmetic surgery?
+Australian private health funds offer Australia-wide cover for a wide range of medical, hospital and healthcare expenses, but what about medical costs incurred overseas?

 Travel insurance is the first port of call when looking for protection against the cost of overseas medical expenses.
 Travel insurance policies provide cover for emergency hospital and medical expenses you may incur while overseas, including things like hospital accommodation, surgical fees and even ambulance transport.
 Emergency dental costs are typically included as well.
 Travel insurance can also cover additional accommodation and travel costs that arise if you have to remain overseas for longer than planned due to medical reasons.